forcePanda/Flow-Repo/Apex Actions/INClauseFlowApexAction v2/README.md

 ## Usage Considerations:

 1\.
 For **Additional AND Filters** input \
 If you want to use a checkbox or number field in the additional filters, you'll have to create a formula field that converts the field value to text type.
-For example:
-Formula field for Checkbox field:
+For example, Formula field for Checkbox field:
 ```
 CASE(Checkbox__c,
 true, "true",